oracle-cne/ock-forge/README.md

   installation target is actually a file rather than a raw device.
 This file is attached to the device specified with -d.

+ -DI | --disk-image *container-image*

+  A fully qualified container image name, including the tag.
+Saves the disk image in this image as is expected by various `ocne` commands that manipulate boot media.

  -f | --filesystem *filesystem*

   The filesystem to use when formatting the root partition.
 Only xfs is